gitter-badger/umami/README.md

 1. Log in with the superuser account and navigate to the [admin panel](http://127.0.0.1:8000/admin/).

-1. Update the entry in the *Sites* table to specify "127.0.0.1".
+1. Update the entry in the **Sites** table to specify `127.0.0.1`.

-1. Add a *Social Application* entry for Discord with the client credentials you obtained from Discord.
+1. Add a **Social Application** entry for Discord with the client credentials you obtained from Discord.